ANTONYMATHENGE/Quotes/README.md

 # Quotes
+#### Personal profile, August 14th 2020
+#### By **Antony K Mathenge**

+## Description
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+- An application that enables users to add quotes,delete quotes.You can also be able to see already existing and there author and can upvote and downvote quotes.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

 ## Development server